-Please donate to provide life-saving medical care for Apollo, Raleigh and now Frantz!$17,500 Needed for Treatment & Surgeries.
+Please donate to provide life-saving medical care for Apollo, Raleigh and Now Winona!$20,500 Needed for Treatment & Surgeries.

 As we continue to rescue animals from certain euthanasia, medical costs add up.
 To provide the best care for our cats and dogs, we need to occasionally ask for more help.
 These animals often come from neglect and require extra vet care when they come into rescue.
-Apollo, Raleigh, and now Frantz are three dogs in great need right now.
+Apollo, Raleigh, and now Winona are in great need right now.

 Raleigh has been a bit of a puzzle.
 During her 10 months with us she's exhibited various on and off symptoms that vets treated conservatively (GI distress, occasional limp).
 However, Raleigh's symptoms continued and required further investigation.
 After a colonoscopy Raleigh was found to have several polyps causing her GI distress.
 Since their removal, she is feeling so much better.
 While she was under anesthesia we took the opportunity to look at her hips to see what might be causing her lameness.
 As of right now we know definitively that she has bilateral hip dysplasia--a tough diagnosis in itself--but the radiologist also saw an area of concern on her right hip.
 Possible bone cancer.
 Raleigh will now need to undergo and CT scan with a needle biopsy to confirm or deny the findings.
-On top of all this, Raleigh has been waiting to get settled in a home so she could start her life-saving heartworm treatment.
 Unfortunately, her medical ups and downs have deterred many applicants and she is still in foster care.
 But lucky Raleigh has an amazing foster, Amy, and she has agreed to see Raleigh through all her treatments!
 Please donate to help Raleigh on her road to recovery and to make sure she lives her fullest life.

 - Colonoscopy - $3786.40